elastic/eui/src/services/theme/README.md

   * Override-able: all theme tokens/variables can be altered by consumers
 * Theme consumption via React hook and HOC methods
 * Color mode support as first-class consideration
-  * "Light" and "dark" mode (or defined through extensions/overrides) accounting
+  * "Light" and "dark" mode accounting
   * Theme consumption is scoped to the current color mode (set in the context provider)